-While we have close to 300 web cams offering a total of almost 400 views that motorists use for safe travel in B.C., there’s one web cam with a special job that you won’t see.
+While we have about 430 web cams offering more than 800 views that motorists use for safe travel in BC, we have other web cams with a special job, that you won’t see.

 Faraway, Volatile and Challenging

 Avalanche Technician Kevin Maloney describes Lardeau Bluffs as “faraway, volatile and challenging to reach and work on.”
 The area along Highway 31 is the sole link for the small communities of Argenta, Meadow Creek, Johnsons Landing and Cooper Creek.
 Avalanche work must be carefully planned to minimize economic costs for businesses and inconvenience for citizens.
 Economic example: the local sawmill must stop operating, when the route to the hospital is closed.
 Inconvenience example: school buses travel the route and there are a few cat-skiing operations along the way.
 (For those unfamiliar with this type of recreation, you won’t see felines flying down snowy slopes; cat skiing is back-country downhill skiing accessed by fully tracked vehicles).

 Given those factors, the web cam is a huge help in the avalanche-active southeast corner of the province, where the Kootenay Regional Program manages 300 avalanche paths in 20 distinct avalanche areas spread over four mountain ranges.
 Every 30 minutes it offers avalanche technicians views of what’s happening at Lardeau Bluffs, without them needing to travel there.
 The webcam shows the snowline, freezing levels, wind, precipitation and sky conditions.

 Focusing Our Efforts

 When winter storms hit everywhere at once, the web cam helps avalanche crews focus and prioritize their efforts.